alajusticia/laravel-auth-tracker/README.md

 If you are issuing API tokens with Laravel Airlock and want to enable auth tracking, you will have to dispatch an event provided by the Auth Tracker.

-Dispatch the `PersonalAccessTokenCreated` event when you create an access token with Laravel Airlock, passing the access token newly created via the `createToken` method of the `Laravel\Airlock\HasApiTokens` trait.
+Dispatch the `ALajusticia\AuthTracker\Events\PersonalAccessTokenCreated` event passing the personal access token newly created by the `createToken` method of the Laravel Airlock trait.

 Based on the [example](https://github.com/laravel/airlock#authenticating-mobile-applications) provided by the Laravel Airlock documentation, it might look like this: